Eagles award $10,000 NFL PLAY 60 grant to Anna Lane Lingelbach Elementary School

 Eagles players, cheerleaders and team mascot SWOOP participated in a special assembly at Anna Lane Lingelbach Elementary School in Philadelphia on Monday and spoke to students about the importance of staying active.
 During the visit, Eagles players led kids in fitness activities, as part of the NFL's PLAY 60 campaign, while encouraging them to get 60 minutes of exercise a day.

-"It’s a blessing that Anna Lane Elementary now has the opportunity to renovate their basketball gym and to build a new rock climbing wall with this grant," said Eagles inside linebacker Mychal Kendricks.
+"It's a blessing that Anna Lane Elementary now has the opportunity to renovate their basketball gym and to build a new rock climbing wall with this grant," said Eagles inside linebacker Mychal Kendricks.
 "It's little things like this that get these kids excited to go outside, be active and to just stay healthy."

 On behalf of the NFL, the Philadelphia Eagles and Comcast, Eagles players and Comcast VP Community Investment Robert Smith presented the school with a $10,000 NFL PLAY 60 grant for health and wellness programming or equipment.

 "These are messages that these kids have heard in many different ways over the years, but [the Eagles] are their heroes; they are their role models," said Smith.
 "These four guys did a phenomenal job of just being very straightforward while speaking at a level that these children can understand.
 That says to them, 'Hey, maybe I should do that, too.
-Maybe it’s okay.
+Maybe it's okay.
 If that's what DeMeco Ryans did to get where he is, maybe I should give it a try.'
 I think coming to an event like this where the players were able to get the students energized and motivated really helps us deliver those messages."

 You can see all photos from the event by clicking here.